Kaori61/Kaori61/README.md

 # 👋 Hi, I'm Kaori!
 Welcome to my profile 🌻
-### 🚀 Aspiring Data Professional | Biochemistry Graduate | Healthcare Professional
+### 🚀 Aspiring Data & BI Professional | Biochemistry Graduate | Healthcare Professional

-I'm transitioning from a **Healthcare Professional** with a **degree in Biochemistry** into the world of **Data Analytics**.
+I'm transitioning into the world of **data analytics**, driven by a passion for turning data into actionable insights and supporting smarter, evidence-based decisions.
+With a background in biochemistry and professional experience in fast-paced environments, I bring strong analytical thinking, attention to detail, and a love for solving complex problems.

-I love working with data, uncovering patterns, and solving problems that drive better decisions.
+I'm actively exploring opportunities as a **Data Analyst**, **Business Analyst**, or **Consultant**, where I can continue growing and making an impact through data.

 ---